Probing Dec-POMDP Reasoning in Cooperative MARL

 Is temporal coordination detected?DAI 100%(3/3) 67%(6/9) 67%(2/3) 80%(4/5) 100%(1/1) 40%(2/5) 100%(11/11)

 OC = Overcooked.
-Under the tested policy behaviours, MPE is the only suite where every scenario is flagged by all four criteria.
+Under the tested policy behaviours, MPE is the only suite where every scenario is flagged by all four diagnostic criteria.
 Scroll right on small screens.
 Full diagnostic tables are in the paper appendix.

 Selected result